gferhpc/supercomputing.tue.nl/pages/documentation/introduction.md

 # Introduction

 !!! example "Work In Progress"

     Please note that all pages are currently migrated from our (old) wiki and as a result some images are missing or contains broken links.
 In addition, some of the pages may contain duplicate/unfiltered information.

 ![The Umbrella Cluster](/assets/images/hpc-umbrella-full.png){ align=right width=350 }

-The TU/e Umbrella HPC Cluster is the HPC cluster of the TU/e consisting of Faculty supplied compute (CPU and GPU) resources and managed by the HPC Lab.
+The TU/e Umbrella HPC Cluster is the HPC cluster of the TU/e consisting of departmental supplied compute (CPU and GPU) resources and managed by the HPC Lab.
 It's one of the High Performance Computing solutions the HPC Lab offers.

 As the TU/e Umbrella HPC Cluster is managed centrally, you can get access with your TU/e account.
 Depending on your department/research group, you can get access to certain part of TU/e Umbrella HPC Cluster.

+Feel free to contribute by providing content and/or correcting mistakes as this documentation is intended as a collaborative (crowd-sourced) platform.
+You can do this by clicking on the edit button (:material-pencil:) in the top right corner on every page or visit our [Gitlab Repository](https://gitlab.tue.nl/hpclab/website){:target=_blank}.
+All TU/e employees and students can contribute, provided the information is TU/e HPC specific (refer to online guides for more generic HPC information where possible)!

 !!! note "Local Clusters"